Miseno

 Miseno is one of the frazioni of the municipality of Bacoli in the Italian Province of Naples.
 Known in ancient Roman times as Misenum, it is the site of a great Roman port.

 Geography

 Nearby Cape Miseno marks the northwestern end of the Bay of Naples.

 History

 According to mythology, Misenum was named after Misenus, a companion of Hector and trumpeter to Aeneas.
 Misenus is supposed to have drowned near here after a trumpet competition with the sea-god Triton, as recounted in Virgil's Aeneid.

-In 39 BC, Misenum was the site where a short-lived pact was made between Octavian (heir of Julius Caesar, who later became the emperor Augustus), and his rival Sextus Pompeius.

-Misenum was first established as a naval base (Portus Julius) during the civil wars in 27 BC by Marcus Agrippa, the right-hand man of the emperor Augustus.
-It was then developed into the largest Roman port for the Classis Misenensis, the most important fleet.

-With its gorgeous natural setting close to the naval base and the nearby important Roman cities of Puteoli and Neapolis, Misenum also became the site of Roman luxury villas, such as the Villa of Lucullus.
+With its gorgeous natural setting and the nearby important Roman cities of Puteoli and Neapolis, Misenum became, from the Republican era, the site of Roman luxury villas, such as that of Marius which was taken by Sulla and later bought by Lucullus.
+It was then appropriated as imperial property and Tiberius died there in 37 AD.

+In 39 BC, Misenum was the site where the short-lived Pact of Misenum was made between Octavian (later Augustus), and his rival Sextus Pompeius.